wcarman1/Metaswitch-Perimeta-Blacklist-Script/README.md

 **TIP:** I usually download and merge the Metaswitch provided SIP PS and SIP Signaling lists and run this script on the merged lists.

-**THIS SCRIPT WILL NOT REMOVE IP's IF THEY ARE REMOVED FROM THE LIST.
-That may be added in the future.**

 **#REQUIREMENTS**